Abu Dhabi T10

-The Abu Dhabi T10, also known as T10 League, is a T10 cricket league in the United Arab Emirates launched and owned by T Ten Sports Management.
+The Abu Dhabi T10, also known as the T10 League, is a T10 cricket league in the United Arab Emirates launched and owned by T Ten Sports Management.
 The league is approved by the Emirates Cricket Board.
 The matches are 10-overs-a-side.
 The tournament is a round-robin format followed by a series of playoff matches and a final.
 The International Cricket Council (ICC) officially sanctioned the league in 2018 as a semi-professional cricket tournament.

-The league has seen significant year-on-year growth in viewership and economic value, with the 2021–2022 edition of the tournament having reached 342 million viewers through television and digital streaming compared to roughly 37 million viewers in the 2017 edition, and the league's economic impact at the 2021–2022 edition valued at US$621.2 million.
+The league has seen significant year-on-year growth in viewership and economic value, with the 2021–2022 edition of the tournament having reached 342 million viewers through television and digital streaming compared to roughly 37 million viewers in the 2017 edition.
+The league's economic impact at the 2021–2022 edition was valued at US$621.2 million.

 History

 The league was founded by Shaji Ul Mulk, the chairman of T10 League.
-Ul Mulk intended to bring out the UAE's local talent on a greater stage and entertain viewers by doing something unique: introducing a new cricket format involving innings of 10 overs in length.
+Ul Mulk intended to bring out the UAE's local talent on a greater stage and entertain viewers by doing something unique, introducing a new cricket format with 10-over-a-side contests.

 Teams

-Up to ten players on each team during a match can be overseas players, with the remaining player needing to be eligible to represent that United Arab Emirates.
+Up to ten players on each team during a match can be overseas players, with the remaining player needing to be eligible to represent the United Arab Emirates.